isomerpages/moe-dunmansec/_cca-programme/Performing Arts/Stage Arts Drama.md

 ![](/images/Student%20Development%20Programme/CCA%20Programme/Performing%20Arts/arts_drama.jpg)

-StageArts Drama is led by Ms Angelina Tang, Ms Neeta Rajwani, Mrs Janice Tan, and Ms Nurril.
-Students are trained by Ms Fanny Kee.
+<p style="text-align: justify;">StageArts Drama is led by Ms Angelina Tang, Ms Neeta Rajwani, Mrs Janice Tan, and Ms Nurril.
+Students are trained by Ms Fanny Kee.</p>
 <p style="text-align: justify;">We train the members to live the spirit of performance, encompassing the following aims:</p>

 *   We want to be confident in speaking;